estebantosoni/WebFormsTutorial/README.md

 This repository accompanies **Marie Taylor's course**, which is still useful in 2025.
 It contains all the examples presented in the videos.

+### How do I run the application?

+Simply clone the repository and start the project.

 ---

 ## ⚠️ Notes